Intervention Efficiency and Perturbation Validation Framework: Capacity-Aware and Robust Clinical Model Selection under the Rashomon Effect: Related Work

 \subsection{Average Metrics vs. Single Deployable Model}

-Small, imbalanced datasets create high variance, overfitting, and instability in model and feature selection \cite{cawley2010overfitting,zhang2023model,xin2022exploring}, making it difficult to select one reliable model among many, especially when the Rashomon Effect appears.
+Small, imbalanced datasets create high variance, overfitting, and instability in model and feature selection \cite{cawley2010overfitting,zhang2023model,xin2022exploring}, making it difficult to select one reliable model among many, particularly when the Rashomon Effect appears and causes multiplicity in models.
 In low-sample settings, small data perturbations can cause drastic changes in model structure and predictions, especially for unstable learners such as decision trees or stepwise regression \cite{breiman1996bagging,breiman1996heuristics,morozova2015comparison,meinshausen2010stability,dietterich2000ensemble}.
 Under class imbalance, models may favor majority classes or overfit rare ones \cite{chawla2002smote,he2009learning,buda2018systematic,vandenGoorbergh2022harm}.

 Cross-validation (CV) is widely used to estimate model performance but performs unreliably on small, high-dimensional data.
 Specifically, CV-based selection often yields optimistic estimates and unstable rankings across splits \cite{varma2006bias,cawley2010overfitting,arlot2010survey,varoquaux2018cross,zhang2021cross}.
 Nested CV can reduce bias but remains computationally expensive and unstable when samples are few \cite{wainer2018nested}.
 Moreover, conventional CV averages over models rather than assessing individual consistency.
 Likewise, although ensemble and bagging methods reduce variance and improve generalization \cite{breiman1996bagging,breiman2001random}, they typically produce complex, less interpretable systems prone to overfitting \cite{dietterich2000ensemble,buhlmann2002analyzing,opitz1999popular}.
 In contrast, clinical use prioritizes transparent, single-model predictions for interpretability and deployment \cite{dong2020survey,valente2021improving,zadeh2023comparative}.